ishme-al/c-to-ocaml/README.md

     - [ ] switch statements
   - [ ] expressions
 - [ ] print to file

-# dependencies
-- clang to convert from c to AST

 # things to consider
 - function declaration